 The Ford Explorer isn’t just longer than the Grand Cherokee on the outside; it also makes better use of space on the inside; and that makes the Explorer the clear winner if interior space and versatility are important.
 The Explorer offers three rows of seating, while the Grand Cherokee makes do with two; the Ford’s third-row seat is indeed rather tight for adults, but it’s more than adequate for children.
 As for the second row in the Explorer, the cushions are shorter than they should be, so if you have four adults (and no plans to haul more passengers), we think you might be happier in the Grand Cherokee.

 And as a side note, if you like everything in the Grand Cherokee except its lack of a third-row seat, you might want to check out the Dodge Durango, which adds a third row but admittedly doesn’t have the off-road emphasis.

 The Explorer continues to offer some extraordinary advanced-safety features, like inflatable rear seatbelts, adaptive cruise control, collision warning with brake support, and a lane-keep system.
 On the Grand Cherokee you’ll find optional parking sensors, blind-spot monitors, adaptive cruise control, and a front crash warning system.
 Both models are good but not perfect in their crash-test results from U.S. agencies, and all considered we’d call it a tie.

-To us it’s a virtual tie, and our ratings reflect that.
-And to break it, you should ask yourself whether you put more weight on interior space and versatility (the Explorer) or the off-road prowess and refined, unflappable feel of the Grand Cherokee.
+To us it’s a clear win for the Jeep, with some caveats.
+Before you buy, ask whether you put more weight on interior space and versatility (the Explorer) or the off-road prowess and refined, unflappable feel of the Grand Cherokee.